 We have been playing Neo Geo occasionally since we got a Neo Geo CD just over a year ago.
-Because of the loading times and also because not all Neo Geo games were released on the NEO Geo CD we played some games on the Wii virtual console, the Nintendo Switch or the PS4.
+Because of the long loading times the system suffers from, and also because not all Neo Geo games were released on the NEO Geo CD we played some games on the Wii virtual console and a few on the Nintendo Switch.
 In fact, the Neo Geo is having it’s renaissance now with most of the system’s games getting releases on the Xbox One, PS4 and the Nintendo Switch.
 I am loving playing Neo Geo games on the road on my Switch.
-Those versions have highly customization settings which is just what these games needed.
+Those versions have highly customizable settings which is just what these games needed.

 These are arcade games, all of them being co-op or 2 player.
 The system is most famous for the fighting genre but the Neo Geo has a solid release for all arcade style genres from run and gun to sports games.